hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @hiiamboris could be possible to pass the data collected from a Morph rule to a fuction before emission?

 [18:55:07](#iCDl1AC2F6lUtinP5c_5B-KmgMrCnrrzmxobxcf2_UY) <GiuseppeChillemi (GiuseppeChillemi)>:
-Also, the scan seems linear, could we backtrack as using `pos: Ì†ΩÌ∏õos` in Parse?
+Also, the scan seems linear, could we backtrack as using `pos: üòõos` in Parse?

 [18:58:29](#4w4OFSRubYBGVsAw24qbQQkzrHMARx5thu9OkJ8IIMI) <hiiamboris (NOT THIS ONE)>:
-No, you can't go back like `pos: Ì†ΩÌ∏õos`.
-That would create mapping ambiguity Ì†ΩÌ∏â You can backtrack just by failing the rule though.
+No, you can't go back like `pos: üòõos`.
+That would create mapping ambiguity üòâ You can backtrack just by failing the rule though.

 [18:59:34](#sZPQm_6JkaKB2RW__4bVqyHv3YS0ZCwye4l7yWYaROE) <GiuseppeChillemi (GiuseppeChillemi)>: